codahale/veil-go/README.md

 ### Password-Based Encryption

-To store safely store secret keys, Scrypt is used with a 32-byte random salt to derive a ChaCha20Poly1305 key and nonce.
-The secret key is encrypted with ChaCha20Poly1305, using the Scrypt parameters as authenticated data.
+To safely store secret keys, Argon2id is used with a 32-byte random salt to derive a ChaCha20Poly1305 key and nonce.
+The secret key is encrypted with ChaCha20Poly1305, using the Argon2id parameters as authenticated data.

 ## What's the point